-The process of transforming code written in one language (for example, TypeScript) into another (for example, ES5).
+The process of transforming code written in one language (for example, Dart or TypeScript) into another (such as ES5).

-A view is a portion of the screen that displays information and responds to user actions such as clicks, mouse moves, and keystrokes.
+A portion of the screen that displays information and responds to user actions such as clicks, mouse moves, and keystrokes.

 Angular renders a view under the control of one or more directives, especially component directives and their companion templates.
 The component plays such a prominent role that it's often convenient to refer to a component as a view.

-Views often contain other views and any view might be loaded and unloaded dynamically as the user navigates through the application, typically under the control of a router.
+Views often contain other views.
+Any view might be loaded and unloaded dynamically as the user navigates through the application, typically under the control of a router.